sneha-balamurali/fpga/introduction/vivado_overview.md

             - `ADA0` = 1
             - Together, those 14 pins form one digital number that the FPGA reads.
     - There are a number of clock pins in the schematic:
-        - I had a look at the [data sheet for the ADC](https://www.analog.com/media/en/technical-documentation/data-sheets/21454314fa.pdf) and from what I understand:
+        - I had a look at the data sheet for the ADC[^3] and from what I understand:
             - `ENC+/ENC`- are the ADC's encode clock inputs.
 The ADC samples its analogue inputs on this clock (i.e. it sets the sampling rate).
             - `ACLK_P/ACLK_N` - the selected clock that actually drives `ENC`.
 It can come from one of three sources:
                 - `PCLK_P/PCLK_N` - an external clock input